What is SSP’s ultimate goal?

 How does SSP assess financial need?

 A family qualifies for an application for the scholarship if the total annual family income does not exceed R200 000.
 Parents are expected to submit proof in this regard, including salary advises, bank statements and information about their monthly expenditure.
 Also considered are per capita spending, family assets and liabilities, as well as other sources of income such as social grants, business income and extended family support.
 A financial need ranking, ranging from 1 to 5, with 5 being the most needy, is assigned to all families following the financial interview.
-Final selection, however, balances the contribution of all factors including financial need, performance on the entrance tests and participation in the SDP such that academic merit is prioritised.
+Final selection, however, balances the contribution of all factors including financial need, performance on the entrance tests and leadership potential such that academic merit is prioritised.

 How does SSP select partner schools?